 However, the current political wind seems to be blowing in the direction of protectionism, courtesy partly of wall-builder-in-chief, President Trump.
-With Britain also looking likely to face a hard Brexit – removing itself from Europe's free trade area (aka the EU single market) – the march towards global free trade looks like it's taken a step back.
+His speech in September 2018 at the UN, the high church of internationalism, went down like a lead balloon: “We reject the ideology of globalism and accept the doctrine of patriotism,” said POTUS.
+With Britain negotiating its exit from the EU, the march towards global free trade looks like it's taken a step back.
 Milagros Miranda Rojas is a consultant for NRF on international trade law, having previously worked as a negotiator at the World Trade Organisation.
 In her view, Trump's protectionism and “the potential responses from China and Russia are a big concern.
 Globalisation is a fact and it is the responsibility of everyone to make it work.
 The level of integration needed to provide the goods and services consumers demand make it very difficult to go backwards.
 It's going to be a serious challenge for the WTO to promote and encourage countries not to take protectionist measures.”

 He advises students to “keep up to speed with current issues, read the broadsheets and specialist publications, and follow blogs and read opinion pieces by trade law experts.”
 Why?
 “It's not just about expanding your knowledge, but about being able to have interesting conversations on the topic with lawyers, business people or your peers at networking events.”
 And on the subject of communication, Miranda Rojas – who's fluent in English, French and Spanish – has found her language skills invaluable.
 “Communication and negotiation are key in trade law and being able to do that with someone in their own language allows you to understand nuances which you might miss if speaking through a translator.”
 While languages aren't a necessity, they can give you a leg up.
 Miranda Rojas concludes: “I'm on three now, and I'm hoping to learn another as my new year's resolution!”